UN

 Shawarma

-Thinly sliced meat (typically chicken, lamb, or beef) wrapped in flatbread with garlic sauce, pickles, and vegetables.
+Though Levantine in origin, shawarma is ubiquitous in UAE.
+Thinly sliced marinated meat (chicken, lamb, or beef) wrapped in flatbread with garlic sauce, pickles, and vegetables.
+Found on every corner.

 Knafeh